gamesbook/protograf/docs/source/customised_shapes.rst

 `^ <hexagon_>`_

 "Perbis" is a shortcut name for "perpendicular bisector".
-These lines are like spokes of a bicycle wheel; they are drawn from the mid-points of the edges of a Hexagon towards its centre.
+These lines are like spokes of a bicycle wheel; they are drawn from the centre of a Hexagon towards the mid-points of the edges.

 .. |hpf| image:: images/custom/hexagon/perbis_flat.png
    :width: 330